codebycase/codebycase.github.io/_posts/2017-12-30-a11-parallel-computing.md

 ## Parallel Computing

+Concurrency is when two or more tasks can start, run, and complete in overlapping time periods.
+Parallelism is when tasks literally run at the same time, eg. on a multi-core processor.

 Parallel computation has become increasingly common.
 Laptops and desktops come with multiple processors which communicate through shared memory (shared memory model).
 High-end computation is often done using clusters consisting of individual computers communicating through a network (distributed memory model).

 Parallelism provides a number of benefits: high performance, better use of resources, fairness, convenience, fault tolerance.